unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 ### Docker Swarm
 - Simple access control based on TLS,
-  - requires the direct access to a cluster node, and,
+  - requires direct access to a cluster node, and,
-  - it is not configurable for the single use case.
+  - it is not configurable for individual use cases.
-- For a better access control is necessary to use a third-party management dashboard,
+- For better access control it is necessary to use a third-party management dashboard,
-  - i.e. *Portainer*, etc.
+  - e.g. *Portainer*.

 {{% /col %}} {{% col %}}

 ### Kubernetes
 - Fine grained access control based on RBAC,
-  - configurable for the single use case
+  - configurable for individual use cases

 - Resources are externally managed with `kubectl` tool,
   - it connects remotely to a cluster => no need to access a cluster node